ShravanaHS/USB-OTG-PCB-design/README.md

 </div>

 ## 6. Project files
 All the essential files required for this USB Type-C OTG adapter project are available in the repository.
 The schematic and PCB layout were designed using EasyEDA, and the enclosure was created using Tinkercad.
-You can find the schematic file (schematic.json) and the PCB layout file (pcb_layout.json) in the files/ directory.
+You can find the schematic file and the PCB layout file  in the files/ directory.
 For PCB manufacturing, the Gerber files are available as a .zip archive (gerber.zip).
 The complete list of components used in the project is provided as a CSV file (bom.csv).
-The 3D printable enclosure model is available as an STL file (enclosure.stl), and if you wish to modify the design, the source file is also included (enclosure.scad).
-Additionally, a 3D view image (3d-view.png) of the assembled board can be found in the images/ folder.
-All files are organized under the files/ and images/ directories within this repository for easy access.
+The 3D printable enclosure model is available as an STL file (enclosure.stl).

-## 6. Project Files & Downloads

 This section includes all the essential files required to manufacture, assemble, and print the USB Type-C OTG Adapter.